tig-bbit/Pair-Extraordinaire/README.md

 Paste your token when prompted.

-## Step 3️⃣: Define Co-authors' Names and Emails
+## Step 3️⃣ & 4️⃣: Define Co-authors' Names and Emails, Create and Merge Pull Requests

-Create a script file (e.g., `create_prs.sh`) and define your co-authors' names and emails at the top of the script:
+Create a script file (e.g., `create_prs.sh`) and define your co-authors' names and emails at the top of the script.
+Then, add the following loop to create and merge pull requests 10 times:

 ```bash
 #!/bin/bash